 Keto Frosting Recipes

-For the chocolate cake in the photos, I used this fluffy chocolate frosting recipe.
+For the chocolate cake in the photos, I used this Chocolate Cream Cheese Frosting recipe.

 Feel free to use your favorite vanilla or chocolate buttercream frosting, homemade or store-bought.